converge-io/react-native-nordic-dfu-2022/README.md

 # Converge Developer Notes

-Why are there 3 forks of this repo in the Coverge organisation?
-Exellent question.

-Seems like the original repo is poorly maintained and we've taken some changes from different forks over the last couple of years.
+The original repo is poorly maintained and we've taken some changes from different forks over the last couple of years.

 This is a fork of a fork which seems to have all the changes we want ([Salt and pepper fork](https://github.com/Salt-PepperEngineering/react-native-nordic-dfu))